sunnybhawsar/Automated-Resume-Extraction/backend/README.md

 After the dependency installation you will need the following binaries accessible on your path to process pdfs.

-#### pdf-extract:
+#### pdf-to-text:
-pdf-extract is used to extract text out of searchable pdf documents
+pdf-to-text is used to extract text out of searchable pdf documents

-> npm install -g pdf-extract
+> npm install -g pdf-to-text

-## Download library from above 'Software Folder'  OR
+## Download library from above 'Software Folder' for windows  OR

 ## Ubuntu

- pdf-extract is included in the poppler-utils library.
+ pdf-to-text is included in the poppler-utils library.
 To installer poppler-utils execute

 > sudo apt-get install poppler-utils